IJaccojwang/js-quiz/README.md

 #### This application provides the user with a quiz on Javascript concepts.
 Checks the score and gives the user comments based on these scores., 02/2019
 #### By **Ian Jaccojwang**
 ## Description
 The user loads the website and gets instructions on how to answer the questions.
-One going through each question and providing an answer, the user gets feedback, namely:
+On going through each question and providing an answer, the user gets feedback, namely:
 * Questions answered
 * Questions left blank
 * Raw score